 The Gold Standard for Diving Watches

 People simply looking for the best watch for men's diving needs should pay attention to the Promaster.
 It's been a favored choice by divers for years.
-It doesn't accomplish that from being innovative.
-It accomplishes it from being dependable.
+It doesn't accomplish that from being innovative, but instead from simply being dependable.
 The face lights up bright, and the unidirectional button rolls smoothly but is still firm enough to prevent any potentially disastrous errors.

-If you need more precise timekeeping (and aren't submerged in deep waters), there's a three subdial chronograph that you can take advantage of.
-And since the battery is solar powered, you don't have to worry about your battery dying at an inconvenient time.
+If you need more precise timekeeping (and aren't submerged in deep waters), there's also a three subdial chronograph that you can play around with.
+Since the battery is solar-powered, you don't have to worry about your battery dying at an inconvenient time, either.

 12. Seiko Men’s SRPC07 Prospex

 A Loud Counterpart to the Traditional Diving Watch